TELSP 2026 projects

 LAW:

-- Criminological and criminal law aspects of domestic animal welfare abuse (dr Natalia Daśko, dr hab.
-Janusz Bojarski )
+- Criminal law and AI (dr Natalia Daśko, dr hab.
+Janusz Bojarski)

 - Human rights law – an idea or a practical concept? (dr Piotr Sadowski)

-- The future of constitutionalism in times of crisis (dr Wojciech Włoch, dr Katarzyna Jachimowicz)
+- The future of constitutionalism in time of crisis (dr Wojciech Włoch, dr Katarzyna Jachimowicz)

 ECONOMICS, MANAGEMENT AND FINANCE